sbeardsl/xojoGestures/ReadMe-Full.txt

 xojoGestures
 ============

+iOSGestures will work with Xojo 2014 R3.2 and Xojo 2015 Release 2 and later.

+WARNING - iOSGestures is NOT compatible with Xojo 2015 Release 1.

 iOSGestures is a Xojo module designed to make detecting user gestures such as Tap, Swipe,  Pinch, and Rotate as easy a possible.
 While its likely that gesture events will be added to a future version of Xojo until then this makes adding them